 That was so obvious that Kiluron wasn’t certain why Doil had bothered to note it at all.

-This whole time, Doil had been looking out to see, his gaze parallel to Kiluron’s, but now he turned his head to face him.
+This whole time, Doil had been looking out to sea, his gaze parallel to Kiluron’s, but now he turned his head to face him.
 “Do you need to talk?”

 “No.” It felt like a tremendous effort just to force out the word, and Kiluron knew it came out strained and angry, but he didn’t care.

 “Unbalance it,” Kiluron whispered to himself.
 A part of him wanted to scream it out to the grasping ocean and the roosting seabirds, but he lacked even that much conviction.
 “Unbalance it all.”
 It sounded more like a cry than a curse.
 Feeling even more useless than before, he turned his back on the sea and made his slow way to his bedroom.
-At least when he was asleep, he didn’t have to think.
+At least when he was asleep, he didn’t have to think, and his limbs did not tremble in his dreams.

 “Did you sleep well, Lady Fetrina?”
 Kiluron’s mood seemed to have influenced the timbre of the whole gathering, because Doil’s usually chipper morning conversation sounded forced and artificial to Kiluron.
 Or maybe that was simply how he was filtering the noise.